rizelthms/TRIMM_DesignSystem/widgets/datepicker/README.md

 ## Theming
 All styling is handled via the design system SCSS.
 To customize, override the relevant SCSS variables or CSS custom properties in your theme.

+## Tests
+Integration tests for the Trimm Datepicker widget are located in the `tests` folder.
+These tests cover user interaction, date selection, min/max date enforcement, locale switching, and accessibility.
+Run them using your preferred test runner (e.g., Jest, React Testing Library, or Cypress, depending on your setup).